Pdeep666/POWERBI/VIRAT KOHLI PERFROMANCE/README.md

 ## License
 This project is licensed under the **MIT License** – you are free to use, modify, and distribute it for personal and commercial purposes, with proper attribution.

----

-Would you like any further refinements or additions? 🚀